Resident234/php.net/pages/www.php.net_language.generators.overview.php.md

 ```

-If you need to perform some action when the function is called and before the result is used, you&apos;ll have to wrap your generator in another function.
+If you need to perform some action when the function is called and before the result is used, you'll have to wrap your generator in another function.